kkamtikar/DataCleaningProject/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-* *TidyData.txt* - The final tidy data output containing average values for each variable for a given SubjectID and Activity.
+* *TidyData.txt* - The final tidy data output containing average values for each variable for a given SubjectID and Activity generated as a result of execution of data analysis.

 * *data* - (Create data folder in the working directory.)
 Extract the contents of "UCI HAR Dataset" (from the zipped file mentioned above) and copy the contents - test and train folders with data files, activity_labels, features, features_info etc. to the data folder.